The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

-Our final database contains 34 variables for 362 RECs in Italy, of which 184 are in the operational phase and 178 are in the design phase as of 30 January 2025.
-However, for the purposes of this study, we used only the following 20 variables: \begin{itemize}[noitemsep] \item electricity market zone \item number of primary substations to which the REC is connected \item capacity (installed or planned), kW \item PV capacity (installed or planned), kWp \item capacity per substation, kW \item self-consumption level, \% \item battery availability and capacity, kWh \item number of members and installed capacity per category of prosumer/consumer/producer \item building types per category of prosumer \item capacity share of public prosumers in total REC capacity, \% \item capacity share of residential prosumers in total REC capacity, \% \item capacity share of SME prosumers in total REC capacity, \% \item capacity share of NPO prosumers in total REC capacity, \% \item capacity share of PV producers in total REC capacity, \% \item number of rooftop installations by public prosumers \item number of rooftop installations by residential prosumers \item number of rooftop installations by SME prosumers \item number of rooftop installations by NPO prosumers \item number of standalone PV installations \item installed renewable energy technology. \end{itemize} Zhu et al. \citeyearpar{zhuItalianRenewableEnergy2025} also built the database of new Italian RECs for the purpose of their study.
-In addition to the diverse scope of variables collected (due to different research objectives), another major difference lies in the development status of the RECs that were included in both databases.
-Our database includes both operational RECs and those that were in the project design stage of development as of January 2025.
-Inclusion of RECs in the project design stage allowed us to have a more holistic perspective on the future trends, therefore, to construct robust scenarios grounded in the larger sample of the real-world data, which is discussed in further detail in Section \ref{sec:scen_projec_rec}.
-The detailed comparison of two databases can be found in Table \ref{table: databases comparison}.
+We refer to Italian electricity market zones using acronyms: North -- NORD, Central North -- CNORD, Central South -- CSUD, Calabria -- CALA, South -- SUD, Sicily -- SICI, Sardinia -- SARD.
+The prosumer's categories (public, residential, SMEs, NPOs) were determined based on subjects that are entitled to become a member of REC by Italian law \citep{TIAD2022}, namely public entities, private citizens, small and medium enterprises, and non-profit organizations.
+Our final database contains 34 variables for 362 RECs in Italy, of which 184 are in the operational phase and 178 are in the design phase as of January 2025\footnote{The full set of variables can be found in Supplementary Materials while their concise list is included in Table \ref{table: databases comparison}.}.
+However, for the purposes of this study, we used only 20 variables\footnote{Variables 4,5,6,8,9,11,13,15,16 from Table \ref{table: databases comparison}, including their sub-variables.}.
+Zhu et al. \citeyearpar{zhuItalianRenewableEnergy2025} also built the database of new Italian RECs for the purpose of their study.
+In addition to the diverse scope of variables collected (due to different research objectives), another major difference lies in the development phase of RECs.
+Our database includes both operational RECs and those that were in the project design phase of development.
+Inclusion of RECs in the project design phase allowed us to have a more holistic perspective on future trends, which is discussed in further detail in Section \ref{sec:scen_projec_rec}.
+In turn, the database collected by GSE \citeyearpar{GSE_CER_Map_2025} is complete but contains a very small set of variables\footnote{The recent map published by RSE \citeyearpar{RSE_CER_Map_2025} is primarily based on the GSE data, although it contains more variables than the original database, but still does not include critical variables (i.e. related to categories of members) used in our research.}.
+However, neither of the other databases contain information about a category of members nor about the shares of installed PV capacity by prosumer categories.
+In contrast, our database contains these variables because it was collected specifically for the purpose of this study.
+A detailed comparison of three databases can be found in Table \ref{table: databases comparison}. \\